I took apart some cheap Bluetooth headphones in January of 2018 and tried

 some music into the aux jack.

-Getting my Arduino to read from the AVC bus was very simple and took me
+Getting my microcontroller to read from the AVC bus was very simple and took me

 only a few days.
 Writing to the AVC bus took me eleven months.
 I had

 never worked with digital circuits before, so Iíll allow myself the